 - Horses for the upcoming race show up in the paddock area outside the track about 20 minutes before the race.
 This is a great time to see them up close.

-- Buglers ( who at Santa Anita wear beautiful red-and-gold uniforms) play "Call to the Post."
+- Buglers (who wear beautiful red-and-gold uniforms) play "Call to the Post."
 You know the tune: "ta-da, dat-tada, dat-tada, dat-tada-da."

 - Jockeys ride the horses onto the track, entering through a tunnel under the grandstands.

-- Each racing horse is escorted by a non-racer as they make their way to the starting gate on the opposite side of the field.
+- A a non-racing horse accompanies each racing horse (to keep them calm) as they make their way to the starting gate on the opposite side of the field.

 - Once they're all set up, the race is on.
 Excitement (and noise level) builds at they round the end of the track and come into view.
 Amidst much shouting, cheering and general racket, the horses cross the finish line.